stats/node_detour/README.md

 # Test
 npm run test

+# benchmarks

-The test results will also show benchmarks results for how long pathfinding takes.
-On an i5-7200U @ 2.50 GHz with 8 GB of ram it takes approximately 0.7 milliseconds to return a smooth path for paths averaging 400 waypoints.
+i5-7200U @ 2.50GHz with 8 GB of RAM: ~0.7 milliseconds to return a smooth path for paths averaging 400 waypoints i7-2760QM @ 2.40GHz with 8 GB of RAM: ~0.8 milliseconds to return a smooth path for paths averagin 400 waypoints